Cambridge Analytica

 Cambridge Analytica Ltd. (CA), previously known as SCL USA, was a British political consulting firm that came to prominence through the Facebook–Cambridge Analytica data scandal.
 It was founded in 2013, as a subsidiary of the private intelligence company and self-described "global election management agency" SCL Group by long-time SCL executives Nigel Oakes, Alexander Nix and Alexander Oakes, with Nix as CEO.

 Cambridge Analytica was hired by a variety of political actors, including the Trinidadian government in 2010 and the 2016 presidential campaigns of Ted Cruz and Donald Trump.
 The firm maintained offices in London, New York City, and Washington, D.C.
-The company closed operations in 2018 due to backlash from the scandal, although firms related to both Cambridge Analytica and its parent firm SCL still exist.
+The company closed operations in 2018 due to backlash from the data scandal.
+Some firms related to both Cambridge Analytica and its parent firm SCL still exist, although the UK firm Cambridge Analytica (UK) Limited is now dissolved.